 In 2013, Kevin, a New Zealand citizen, was made a Companion of the New Zealand Order of Merit (CNZM) for services to business and the community.
-Currently, he is business ambassador for the New Zealand United States Council and Chair of the following organisations: Unfiltered (Auckland-based business education platform); Beattie Communications (UK creative communications consultancy); My Food Bag (New Zealand home food delivery service); and The Herdy Company (UK homeware and accessories retailer).
+Currently, he is business ambassador for the New Zealand United States Council and Chair of the following organisations: Unfiltered (Auckland-based business education platform); My Food Bag (New Zealand home food delivery service); and The Herdy Company (UK homeware and accessories retailer).
 He sits on the board of UK grocer Booths.

-He is a former director of the New Zealand Rugby Union and former chairman of USA Rugby.
+He is a former director of the New Zealand Rugby Union and former Chairman of USA Rugby.
 He also served on the Board of New Zealand Football and as a Trustee for a Team New Zealand America’s Cup challenge.
-Kevin has homes in Carefree Arizona, New York, Auckland, and Grasmere in the English Lake District.
+Kevin has homes in Carefree Arizona, New Jersey, Auckland, and Grasmere in the English Lake District.